Learn

 MVP: A concise explainer video demonstrating cross-device file synchronization.

-Core Functionality: Visualizing the simplicity of file syncing.
+Core: Visualizing the simplicity of file syncing.

 Validation: Massive waitlist sign-ups, proving overwhelming demand.